 There are multiple ways to solve this issue of CPU Overload.
 First is to open the apps that are currently in use and close the ones that are not needed at the moment.
 The second solution to this problem is purchasing a CPU with more cores to handle multiple application programs simultaneously.

-The third option is to increase the RAM size so more apps can be kept when the CPU works on the other software.
+The third option is to increase the RAM size to keep more apps when the CPU works on the other software.
 Finally, the fourth option is to keep more space in the SSD or hard drive, especially the drive in which the operating system is installed.

 Overworked PSU (Power Supply Unit)

 PSU has many capacitors and coils that can make an annoying buzzing noise if overworked.
 To solve this problem, you need to replace the PSU with a new one that can provide more power with less noise.
-If your PC runs on an old or used PSU, consider replacing it as soon as possible.
+If your PC runs on an old or used PSU, consider replacing it immediately.

 PSU has to work constantly to provide power to all components.
 If it is too old, it will generate excessive heat and make a buzzing noise.
 Also, check the power cables for any loose connections or damages.
 If any of them are damaged, replace them with new ones to avoid further problems.